josephsgithub/pyfun/hello/README.md

 of the [1693 we have added for you to use](http://emoji.skilstak.io).

 > 💬 We live in the world we are greeting.
 Never forget that when
-> you write code.
-Code for the world to use, not just England, not just
+> you write code (even though Microsoft obviously has.
+Code for the
+> world to use, not just England, not just
 > Russia, not just America.
 When you have this code-for-the-world mentality
 > you do things naturally that make sense globally, like keeping your
 > code that contains language in one place so it can be translated easily.